U.S. Passport Book vs Card: Which Do You Need?

 Not necessarily.
 It depends on your travel needs.
 In the case that you frequently travel by land or sea to neighboring countries, a card might be sufficient.
 For air travel, you’ll need the book.

-It is primarily for land and sea travel to Canada, Mexico, the Caribbean, and Bermuda or to use domestically for air travel as a REAL ID.
+It is primarily for land and sea travel to Canada, Mexico, the Caribbean, and Bermuda, or for domestic air travel as a REAL ID.

 No, it is not valid for international air travel.